I don’t typically take pictures of my feet.

 And, oh, how I needed that.

 I checked email only occasionally (I wasn’t supposed to check it at all).
 I napped.
 I read.
 I watched TV (what a luxury!) and thanks to a friend who gave me and my crutches door-to-door transportation, I caught up on some movies.
+I hadn’t done that in years.
 Some days I just stared at the ceiling.

 I spent a lot of time in quiet contemplation.
 I thought about what I might do if I did something else.
 What else could I do?